nbro/FinancialNewsSearchEngine/README.md

     ::1             ip6-localhost ip6-loopback
     fe80::1%lo0     ip6-localhost ip6-loopback

-and export the home folder of your JavaVM.
-Check the first tutorial above, if you have any problems in doing one of these.
+and _export the home folder of your JavaVM_.
+Check the [first tutorial](https://wiki.apache.org/nutch/NutchTutorial) above, if you have any problems in doing one of these.

 ### Nutch, HBase and Solr

-If you have already replaced the files I've mentioned in the section "configuration", then, in theory, you're able to build nutch from the source code.
+If you have already replaced the files I've mentioned in the section `configuration`, then, in theory, you're able to build nutch from the source code.
 Before that, make sure you have [`ant`](http://ant.apache.org/) installed on your operating system.
 If you're on a Mac OS X and you have `Homebrew` installed, you can simply do `brew install ant`.

 Once you have `ant` installed, you can build nutch with the following commands: